kestra-io/docs/content/blogs/2024-11-06-examples-to-build-with-kestra.md

 [Check out the Blueprint here](/blueprints/sync-from-git)

-## Tapping into the Power of the Cloud
+## Tap into the Power of the Cloud

 Another common use case is integrating Kestra directly with the cloud.
 It's no mystery that cloud providers can unlock tons of possibilities with their huge amount of compute power.